awslabs/amazon-timestream-tools/sample_apps/python/influxdb/backup_restore_ecs_task/README.md

 - `<backup URL>` with the URL for your source Timestream for InfluxDB instance, including its scheme and port.
 For example, `https://example.com:8086`.
 - `<tokens secret name>` with the name of the secret you created in step 2.
 - `<backup org>` with the name of the organization your backup bucket belongs to in your source instance.
+- `<backup port>` with the port that the instance to backup from listens on.
+This defaults to `8086` if not provided.
 - `<restore URL>` with the URL of your destination Timestream for InfluxDB instance, including its scheme and port.
 - `<restore org>` with the name of the organization you want to restore your bucket to in the destination instance.
+- `<restore port>` with the port that the instance to restore to listens on.
+This defaults to `8086` if not provided.
-- `<bucket name>` with the name of the bucket you want to backup in source instance.
+- `<bucket name>` with the name of the bucket you want to back up in the source instance.
 - `<s3 backup bucket name>` with the name that you want to use for a newly-created S3 bucket that will be used to hold bucket data.
 - `<backup schedule>` with a [cron expression](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-scheduled-rule-pattern.html) describing how often you want backups to occur.
 For example, `cron(0 12 ? * FRI *)` does a backup every Friday at noon, UTC.
 - `<restore schedule>` with a [cron expression](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-scheduled-rule-pattern.html) describing how often you want restores to occur.
+- `<EFS file system KMS key ID>` with the ID of a KMS key that you want to use to encrypt the temporary EFS storage the ECS task uses during execution.
+If not provided, then the default KMS key for EFS, `/aws/elasticfilesystem`, will be used.
 - `<ECR repository name>` with the name that you want to use for a newly-created ECR repository.

 ```bash